There are four types of Financial Aid: Grants, Scholarships, Work Study, and Loans.

 Direct PLUS (parent)

-If you are not eligible for any reason to receive Federal Stafford or PLUS loans you may wish to apply for a private student loan through an outside lender.
-Many lending institutions offer student loans, while the eligibility criteria differs for each financial institution, all are credit based.
+It is strongly recommended that students exhaust all Federal student loan eligibility before applying for private student loans.
+If you are not eligible for any reason to receive Federal Stafford or PLUS loans, you may wish to apply for a private student loan through an outside lender.
+Many lending institutions offer student loans, and while the eligibility criteria differ for each financial institution, all are credit-based.
 There is no limit to the amount you may be approved for, unlike the Federal loans, except your award cannot exceed your cost of attendance budget minus other aid.
-For a list of some of the most common private lenders please click HERE.
+For a list of some of the most common private lenders, please click HERE.